Lissensj/markdowntest/readme_reviewedbyWayne.md

 Image links are preceded by "!" .
 Alt text is put between straight brackets "[]".

-For images hosted locally:

-* Use reference style links,
-* Full paths relative to the host, and
-* Put url paths at the end of the document.
+For images hosted locally, use like external links, use reference style links, full paths relative to the host, and putting url paths at the end of the document.
 Example:

 ![Dummy Image][dummy-image]

-For images from the internet, put the URL of the image between round brackets "()".
+For images from the internet, put the URL of the image is put between round brackets "()".

 ![Darfield](http://project-nerd.com/wp-content/uploads/2012/12/Garfield-Dalek.jpg)